jemysh007/jemysh007/programming/Python.md

 ```

 ### 20.2 **Pandas (for Data Manipulation)**

+Pandas is a library for data manipulation and analysis.

 ```python
 import pandas as pd
 data = {'Name': ['Alice', 'Bob'], 'Age': [25, 30]}